Ready to unlock new revenue heights with pay per click advertising? Want to elevate your online ads and reach new audiences?

 468 x 60 – Banner

 970 x 90 – Large Leaderboard

 320 x 50 – Mobile Leaderboard

-Now you know what GDN is and the different ad types and sizes, let’s dive into how to use Google Display Network for businesses.
+Now that you know what the GDN is and the different ad types and sizes available, let’s dive into how to use the GDN for businesses.

 When it comes to Google's search network vs display network, there's one huge difference: on the search network, users are in a seek mode.